-at Aghtamar/Ałt'amar (built 915-921), George is represented alongside two other mounted military saints, but his spear is directed at a man-like figure rather than a dragon.
+The earliest texts referring to St George, dating back to the 5th c., describe his martyrdom, and the long sequence of torments to which he is subjected by a king named Dadianos or Diocletian.
+Not long afterwards, no later than the 6th-7th c., George is portrayed as an aggressor rather than a victim, spearing a dragon or serpent.
+On the outer wall of the Armenian church of the Holy Cross at Aghtamar/Ałt'amar (built 915-921), George is represented alongside two other mounted military saints, but his spear is directed at a man-like figure rather than a dragon.
 The motif of George killing a man in royal dress, sometimes identified as the emperor Diocletian, subsequently appeared in icons, frescoes and bas-reliefs throughout Georgia.
 One frequent variant of this motif pairs George slaying a king with a facing figure of St Theodore spearing a dragon, on either side of the church entrance, e.g. on the façade of Nik'orc'minda in Rach'a (c.
 1010-1014); and the rear inner walls of churches in Lat'ali (c.
 1140) and Ipari (10th-11th c.) in Upper Svaneti.

 Over the centuries, miracle narratives are added to the St George cycle.
-The best-known of these, however, emerges comparatively late (Delehaye 74-75; Krumbacher 1911: 295-301).
+The best-known of these, however, emerges comparatively late.
 From the 12th c. onward, the story of George saving the daughter of a pagan king, who is about to be eaten by a dragon, is attested in Greek manuscripts.
-Not long afterwards, the miracle of the princess and the dragon appears in Latin - including the celebrated Legenda aurea - and numerous other languages (e.g. Church Slavonic by the 13-14th c, Rystenko 23-26).
+Not long afterwards, the miracle of the princess and the dragon appears in Latin - including the celebrated Legenda aurea - and numerous other languages.
 The oldest known attestation of this narrative, however, is in an 11th-century Georgian manuscript now held in the library of the Greek Patriarchate of Jerusalem, under the catalogue number Jer.
 Geo.
 2.